albertosantini/conpa/README.markdown

 - Add a note about the videos related with ConPA 1.

-- Add a note for grunt file.
+- Add a note for grunt and supervisor file.

 - Add most used symols tag cloud above the charts.